 In men, the excess adrenal hormones may suppress the function of the testes and cause infertility.

-In female infants with certain types of congenital adrenal hyperplasia Congenital adrenal hyperplasia Defects of the genitals can involve the penis, scrotum, or testes (testicles) in boys and the vagina and labia in girls.
-Sometimes the genitals are ambiguous, that is, not clearly female or... read more , the genitals may resemble those of infant boys.
+In infant girls with certain types of congenital adrenal hyperplasia Congenital adrenal hyperplasia Birth defects of the genitals can involve the penis, scrotum, or testes (testicles) in boys and the vagina and labia in girls.
+Sometimes the genitals are ambiguous, that is, not clearly female... read more , the genitals may resemble those of infant boys.
 In children, growth may accelerate.
 If untreated, the growing centers of the bones (growth plates) may close prematurely and short stature may result.
 Affected boys may experience premature sexual maturation.

 Diagnosis of Virilization